quicwg/base-drafts/draft-ietf-quic-recovery.md

 The RECOMMENDED time threshold (kTimeThreshold), expressed as a round-trip time multiplier, is 9/8.

-Using max(smoothed_rtt, latest_rtt) protects from the two following cases:
+Using max(SRTT, latest_RTT) protects from the two following cases:

 * the latest RTT sample is lower than the SRTT, perhaps due to reordering where packet whose ack triggered the Early Retransmit process encountered a shorter